 You got into college, so yes, you’ve earned the right to wear sweatpants for another few years.
 I’m not going to take that away from you.

 Weirdly enough, this sorta-sloppy move is actually pretty stylish these days.
 Like, in the real world.

-Besides, sporting sweats on campus is totally acceptable, and even a signifier of “Oh man, I had a late night out at the bars last night,” which indicates you’re either an upperclassman (yeah!), or a lower clansman with a convincing fake ID (double yeah!).
+It could mean “Oh man, I had a late night out at the bars last night,” which indicates you’re either an upperclassman (yeah!), or a lower classman with a convincing fake ID (double yeah!).

-Sure, you can wear them to work off that late-night dollar slice (or three) ((don’t worry, I get it.
-When they have those huge dispensers of ranch sauce at the counter?
-I mean, what are you supposed to do?)), but try to find a pair that’ll look just as good out of the gym as in it.
+Sure, you can wear them to work off your weekend indulgences at the gym, but try to find a pair that’ll look just as good on the street.